redbadger/crux/docs/src/getting_started/web_react.md

 pnpm install --save-dev @wasm-tool/wasm-pack-plugin
 ```

-We'll need to configure NextJS to call the plugin by editing `web-nextjs/next.config.js` to look like this:
+We'll need to configure Next.js to call the plugin by editing `web-nextjs/next.config.js` to look like this:

 ```javascript
 const WasmPackPlugin = require("@wasm-tool/wasm-pack-plugin");